LIPOSCULPTURE / LIPOSUCTION

 Surgical Technique

-This procedure can be performed on an outpatient basis or may require hospitalization.
-This depends on surgical time and the amount of fat extracted.
+This procedure can be performed on an outpatient basis or may require brief hospitalization, depending on the number of areas treated and the volume of fat extracted.

 Pre-Surgical Examinations

-Complete blood count, PT, PTT, platelets, creatinine, blood glucose, electrocardiogram, chest X-ray, and other cardiovascular tests when pre-surgical evaluation deems them necessary.
+Complete blood count, PT, PTT, platelets, creatinine, blood glucose, electrocardiogram, chest X-ray, and additional cardiovascular tests when the pre-surgical evaluation deems them necessary.

 Post-Operative Care